Mount of Beatitudes - Jesus Most Famous Teaching

 The Sea of Galilee is over 600 ft below sea level.

-Peter, who had his moments of brokenness when he denied that he even knew Jesus three times, understood this process of maturity, and the ramifications in our lives and lives of others.
+Peter, who had his moments of brokenness when he denied that he even knew Jesus three times, understood this process of maturity, and the ramifications of our spiritual growth in our lives and lives of others.

 8 The more you grow like this, the more productive and useful you will be in your knowledge of our Lord Jesus Christ.
 9 But those who fail to develop in this way are shortsighted or blind, forgetting that they have been cleansed from their old sins.